• Territory management

 What is top-down planning?

 The top-down approach is a strategy in which the decision-making process originates from an organization’s highest levels: the C-suite, VPs, executives, directors, and managers.
-Typically, this model assumes senior management possesses superior knowledge compared to the frontline workers.
+Typically, top-down planning begins with senior management assuming they possess superior knowledge compared to the frontline workers.
 As such, the leaders are tasked with crafting a comprehensive framework that incorporates objectives and strategies to drive business success, beat the competition, and maximize revenue.
 Then, they communicate these goals down the chain of command to ensure alignment across all teams and departments.

 It's also worth mentioning that with the top-down sales approach, the leaders don't have to devise a plan to achieve the target — that's the job of the frontline workers.
 While this planning strategy presents some great advantages, such as a streamlined and faster decision-making process, it has some downsides, too.
 Due to the limited consideration of employees’ input and opinions, top down planning can lead to lower morale or even resentment within the organization.